SariSafe13/OOP_EX1/README.md

 -Building:Represents  the  Building  we  have.

-Allocation:Responsible  to allocate  and there all  methods and function we created and the case to read+load JSON and CSV Files.
+Algo :Responsible  to allocate  and there all  methods and function we created and the case to read+load JSON and CSV Files.